Apollo3zehn/vscode-twincat-st/src/sample/Errors/_errors.md

 - Fix C0035 (fix syntax error, double method call) and C0185 (fix syntax error + Colorization )

 - finish native data type support

+- repair:
+    Do enum members have a "type usage" or something similar?
+Currently it is undefined which makes C0035 fail partially